Link to this headingiOS Platform

 - setPersistent:

-By default iOS caches keyboard data and stores it in /private/var/mobile/Library/Keyboard/dynamic-text.dat
+By default iOS caches keyboard data and stores it in /private/var/mobile/Library/Keyboard/dynamic-text.dat.

-This can be disabled using the textObject.autocorrectionType = UITextAutocorrectionTypeNo;
+This can be disabled using the textObject.autocorrectionType = UITextAutocorrectionTypeNo; or the textObject.secureTextEntry = YES; flag.

 Go to another app, see enter a partial match to some sensitive data and if a completion is offered.